whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Putting them on was quitting.
 The penalty for quitting without a surviving teammate—”

 “Yeah, I know.”
 Roto looked at the Dealer with a hard edge of worry.
 “We don’t have any interest in getting into it with you.
 Especially with a brand new President.
 Kind of a handicap.”
 She shook her head.
-“Maria’s the better shooter,” she said regretfully. “...No offense, Izzy.”
+“Maria’s the better shooter,” she said regretfully. “…No offense, Izzy.”

 The Dealer smiled, an evil smile with a lot of teeth.
 “I’m obligated to enforce the rules.”
 He started gathering Aptitude around himself: a shimmering around his hands, and a sound like rattlesnakes sliding across a dusty wooden floor in a deserted building.
 Another sound, unmistakable: shuffling and riffling a deck of cards, over and over.
 A faint bad smell like dead skulls in the desert sun.